Election in the Church

 zsinat_derencsenyi.jpg

-The General Synod has 100 (standing) members elected for a six years term (for the legislature period, also called ‘Synod Cycle’) assuring equal representation for ordained and lay members.
+The General Synod has 100 (standing) members elected for a six -year term (for the legislature period, also called the ‘Synod Cycle’) assuring equal representation for ordained and lay members.
 Twenty of the delegates are Ex Officio members, including the Bishops and Lay Presidents of the four Church Districts, their deputies – ordained and lay District clerks -, the Bishop of the Protestant Military Chaplaincy (or his Reformed deputy), the General Secretary (also called Synod or Stated Clerk), the legal adviser of the Synod and the president of the National Council of Reformed Church Archives.
-76 members are elected by the local church councils (Kirk Sessions), distributed among the Church Districts: 24 of them represent the Danubian (Budapest), 12 the Transdanubian (Pápa), 12 the Cistibiscan (Miskolc) and 26 the Transtibiscan (Debrecen) Church District.
-In addition, there is a representative from educational institutions, one for each church districts.
+Seventy-six members are elected by the local church councils (Kirk Sessions), distributed among the Church Districts: 24 of them represent the Danubian (Budapest), 12 the Transdanubian (Pápa), 12 the Cistibiscan (Miskolc) and 26 the Transtibiscan (Debrecen) Church District.
+In addition, there is a representative from educational institutions, one for each church district.
 Health Care and Social Institutions of RCH are represented by one delegate each.
-In addition, an equal number of proxies are also elected to replace ordinary members should they resign or be hindered to attend a session.
+In addition, an equal number of proxies are also elected to replace ordinary members should they resign or be hindered from attending a session.

 General Elections Every Six Years